lupyuen/pinephone-mir/README.md

     I think for mobiles we only need to support a few common chipsets, so an older kernel is probably fine.

-    That explains why Raspberry Pi 4 isnt supported by Ubuntu Touch...
+    That explains why Raspberry Pi 4 isn't supported by Ubuntu Touch...
 The hardware is just too new.

 1. The issues I'm struggling with now...
 Wayland, GTK3, ... are actually really old stuff.
 Updating the kernel won't help.